SunflowerFuchs/CurseOfStrahdWriteup/session2.md

 On our way back we passed some coffins, and we met the childrens' spirits again.
 After hearing some more of their story (Their dad locked them in their room to protect them to the monster, but he never came back, so they starved), we assured them that we'll take care of the monster and that they should just rest for now.

+##### Third floor

-Going back down, we discovered that one of the rooms still had an animated broomstick in it.
+Going back, we discovered that one of the rooms still had an animated broomstick in it.
 We didn't open the room, so there was no problem there.

 In another room, which seemed to be the nannys bedroom, we met the spirit of the nanny.
 She informed us that there's possibly a third kid, and that she might have had an affair with the father.